Wyoming lawmakers announce tentative schedule for 2021 general session

 Legislative leaders plan to assess in late January whether an in-person session could begin March 1, according to a letter sent by Barlow and Dockstader last month to all members of the Legislature.

-House and Senate meetings will be open to the public, with the additional option of watching proceedings on the Legislature's website at wyoleg.gov, according to the release sent Monday.
+House and Senate meetings will be open to the public, with the additional option of watching proceedings on the Legislature's website at wyoleg.gov